getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 And here's what the results look like:
 ![](/images/unmasking-session-replay/i18n-masking.png)

-Maintenance of this approach is fantastic, since it leverages the existing i18n system.
+Maintenance of this approach is fantastic since it leverages the existing i18n system.

-Unfortunatly there are some gotchas with this approach too.
+Unfortunately, there are some gotchas with this approach too.
 It's possible that your static text might match some user-input, in which case the user-input would be revealed.
 Also the `Set` could grow to contain all translatable strings inside it, which might be problematic.

 # Conclusion